-4. Speak words of acknowledgment, appreciation, and gratitude not only for what your partner does but for who your partner is.
+4. Speak words of acknowledgement, appreciation, and gratitude not only for what your partner does but for who your partner is.

-5. When using humor to enliven the relationship, be careful to only playfully tease and not to wound with sharp barbs.
+5. When using humour to enliven the relationship, be careful to only playfully tease and not to wound with sharp barbs.